Looking for things to do in Bacalar Mexico? Look no further.

 Some of the most popular spots to visit:

-- Canal de Los Piratas: ideal to enjoy the views and, if you feel like mud, well, even better!
+- Canal de Los Piratas: ideal for enjoying the views and, if you feel like mud, well, even better!

 - Isla de Los Pájaros (Birds Island): as its name suggests, you will love it if you are an ornithology enthusiast